guy-cdn/hardware-formal-verification/labs/README.md

   - Same and next cycle implications.
   - System functions.
   - Liveness.
-- Home assignment review.

 ## Lab 3
 - Demonstration of sequences.
 - Demonstration of cover properties.
 - Demonstration of assumes, including fairness.
-- Home assignment review.
+- Demonstration of disable iff.